bedrocklinux/bedrocklinux-website/markdown/0.7/workflows.md

 ## {id="pinning"} Pinning executables to strata

-If you multiple strata provide the same command, absent any additional indication of which to use Bedrock will choose one by default in a given context.
+If multiple strata provide the same command, absent any additional indication of which to use Bedrock will choose one by default in a given context.
 Which it chooses may be configured, which is referred to as "pinning."

 `/bedrock/etc/bedrock.conf`'s `[cross-bin]` section is used to configure executable binaries in `/bedrock/cross`.
 In this section,